China's Silk Road forum latest effort to boost Xi's stature | New Country 923

 The initiative could also set back the goal of establishing a domestic economy centered on consumption rather than investment, warns political commentator Hu Xingdou.

-“China’s investment priority should be at home, not abroad.
-It’s possible that such forward-leaping overseas investments may delay domestic development,” Hu said.
+“China’s investment priority should be at home, not abroad,” Hu said, adding that such forward-leaping overseas investments “may delay domestic development.”

-Already, there is much discussion of Chinese foreign policy failures and economic losses in places such as North Korea, Sri Lanka and Venezuela, the Hong Kong scholar Cheng noted.
+Already, there is much discussion of Chinese foreign policy failures and economic losses in places such as North Korea, Sri Lanka and Venezuela, said Cheng, the Hong Kong scholar.

 “It’s easy to just give out money,” Cheng said.
 “China has to prove that these projects are sound and they have the management expertise to carry them through.”